aymannel/zxfermion/README.md

 ## Motivation
 ZxFermion is a Python package for manipulating Pauli gadgets.
 It's intended purpose is to facilitate derivations and proofs relating to circuits of Pauli gadgets.
+ZxFermion is a Python package for manipulating and visualising circuits of Pauli gadgets.
+It has built in Clifford tableau logic allowing

 Within the Unitary Coupled Cluster (UCC) and Variational Quantum Eigensolver (VQE) frameworks, molecules are simulated by constructing ansätze consisting of a sequence of fermionic excitation operators to account for electronic correlation.
 Generally, fermionic excitation operators are cast to quantum circuits as Pauli gadgets following exponentiation and the Jordan-Wigner transformation.
 Hence, ZxFermion serves as a tool to researchers for reasoning about the ansätze of molecules.